-Section 13.
+Section 14.
 Two-Year Limitation.

-- (a) Except as provided in Subsections (b) and (c), after a final decision is reached by a panel, no further applications may be considered on the matter decided for that property for two years from the date of the final decision. - (b) If a panel renders a final decision of denial without prejudice, the two-year limitation is waived. - (c) A property owner may apply for a waiver of the two-year limitation in the following manner: - (1) The applicant shall submit his request in writing to the board administrator.
+- (a) Except as provided in Subsections (b) and (c), after a final decision is reached by a panel, no further applications may be considered on the matter decided for that property for two years from the date of the final decision. - (b) If a panel renders a final decision of denial without prejudice, the twoyear limitation is waived. - (c) A property owner may apply for a waiver of the two-year limitation in the following manner: - (1) The applicant shall submit his request in writing to the board administrator.
 The board administrator shall inform the applicant of the date on which his request shall be considered and shall advise the applicant of his right to appear before the panel to which the matter has been assigned. - (2) A panel may waive the time limitation if there are changed circumstances regarding the property sufficient to warrant a new hearing.
 A simple majority vote is required to grant the request.
 If a rehearing is granted, the applicant shall follow the appeal procedure.

-Section 14.
+Section 15.
 Amendments to Rules of Procedure.

-These rules may be amended by a simple majority vote of the members present at a meeting of the entire board, or at separate meetings of all three panels.
-Amendments approved by panels sitting separately shall not become effective until they are approved by the third panel.
+These rules may be amended by a simple majority vote of the members present at a meeting of the entire board, or by a majority vote of the members of all three panels at separate meetings Amendments approved by the entire board or by the panels sitting separately become effective once approved by the city council.